-- (1) No person may camp on any land belonging to or which is under the control of the municipality except on a camping site within the boundaries of a camping area. - (2) No person may camp in a camping area whether continuous or otherwise for a period exceeding three months in any period of twelve months without the written consent of the municipality. - (3) The municipality may grant or refuse such an application subject to such conditions and for such period as it may deem fit but not for any period in excess of a further three months. - (4) The occupier of a camping site must be the person whose name appears on the camping permit and he or she may not sublet, cede, dispose of or in any manner alienate his or her rights thereunder. - (5) Reservation of camping sites will only be considered upon receipt of a written application. - (6) The municipality may determine rules and conditions additional to any provision of this by-law for the use of camping sites under the control of the municipality, which rules and conditions must be displayed in or at the camping area. - (7) The municipality may determine conditions for the establishment of private camping facilities.
+- (1) No person may camp on any land belonging to or which is under the control of the municipality except on a camping site within the boundaries of a camping area. - (2) No person may camp in a camping area, whether continuous or otherwise for a period exceeding three months, in any period of twelve months, without the written consent of the municipality. - (3) The municipality may grant or refuse such an application subject to such conditions and for such period as it may deem fit, but not for any period in excess of a further three months. - (4) The occupier of a camping site must be the person whose name appears on the camping permit and he or she may not sublet, cede, dispose of or in any manner alienate his or her rights thereunder. - (5) Reservation of camping sites will only be considered upon receipt of a written application. - (6) The municipality may determine conditions additional to those contained in this by-law for the use of camping sites that fall under the control of the municipality. - (7) The municipality may determine conditions for the establishment of private camping facilities. - (8) A person who contravenes a provision of subsections (1), (2) and (4) or any condition imposed by the municipality in terms of subsections (6) and (7) commits an offence.